Send money to Qatar using an international money transfer service and you could beat the bank's rates.

 Located on the northeastern coast of the Arabian Peninsula, Qatar has a population of 1.8 million people.
 Home to some of the largest oil and gas reserves anywhere around the globe, Qatar has the highest per capita income in the world.

 If you need to send money to Qatar for any reason, you won’t have any trouble finding a provider willing to handle the transaction.
 But before you choose a money transfer company, do some research and compare your options to find the best exchange rates and lowest fees.
-TorFX guarantee to beat any competitor's exchange rate for a transaction.
+TorFX guarantee to match any competitor's exchange rate for a transaction.
 Conditions apply.

 Compare Money Transfer Services